 Location: Key West, Florida

-My two nights in Key West were spent at Cypress House, a cozy bed and breakfast inn just a few blocks off Duval Street, the heart of the city’s nightlife area.
+My two nights in Key West were spent at Cypress House (now Kimpton Key West Ridley House), a cozy bed and breakfast inn just a few blocks off Duval Street, the heart of the city’s nightlife area.
 Cypress House is within walking distance of the Southernmost Point and all the other attractions in Key West.

 We stayed in a spacious second-floor room with a large bed, small reading area, flat-screen tv, dressers, and a bureau with robes.
 Who doesn’t love robes?